 “There have been great societies that did not use the wheel, but there have been no societies that did not tell stories.” —Ursula K. LeGuin To listen to some scholars of decision-making, it is a great wonder that humans have survived as long as they have.
-We are constantly prone to biases, rely on simplistic… More Different Minds: why we need human capabilities and machine intelligence*
+We are constantly prone to biases, rely on simplistic… Continue reading Different Minds: why we need human capabilities and machine intelligence*

 Successful fraud requires both a set of skills and a willingness to deliberately target and deceive others.
 The most successful fraudsters have a capacity to look us in the eye, to engage our trust and then betray it without a qualm.
-This capacity is actually quite rare and often associated with personality disorder (or perhaps… More Scams, Victims, and Scammers
+This capacity is actually quite rare and often associated with personality disorder (or perhaps… Continue reading Scams, Victims, and Scammers

 "Money doesn't talk it swears" Bob Dylan Differences in attitudes to money are a major cause of disagreements in relationships.
 Research shows that financial disagreements are one of the more frequent and less easily resolved causes of relationship conflict.
-One study found that whilst people are often attracted to potential partners with different emotional reactions to spending, that… More Money and relationships
+One study found that whilst people are often attracted to potential partners with different emotional reactions to spending, that… Continue reading Money and relationships

 Let’s call him James, a trader in a City investment bank; young, smartly dressed, confident, and a little impatient.
 He sat across from me in the interview: “It’s really important to stay cool.
 For myself, I can say that I really don’t have much emotion while I trade”.
-Half an hour later, as he relaxed… More ‘The heart has its reasons’: emotions and cognition in the world of finance
+Half an hour later, as he relaxed… Continue reading ‘The heart has its reasons’: emotions and cognition in the world of finance